consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

 ### Q11/12 Quantity of underlyings for each protocol token
 Select whether one of your protocol tokens maps to a single underlying token, or it can be derived from the total supply, or additional calculations are necessary.

 ### Q13 Additional rewards
-Select whether the product offer additional rewards beyond the primary earnings.
+Select whether the product offers additional rewards beyond the primary earnings.

 ### Q14 Reward details
-Select type of rewards offered by the protocol
+Select the type of rewards offered by the protocol:
-  1. Rewards are linked to defi asset (like curve and convex)
+  1. Rewards are linked to DeFi asset (like Curve and Convex)
-  2. Extra rewards are linked to defi asset (like curve permissionsless rewards
+  2. Extra rewards are linked to DeFi asset (like Curve permissionless rewards)
-  3. Protocol rewards like compound's protocol rewards
+  3. Protocol rewards like Compound's protocol rewards

 ## 3. Inspect adapter code and complete missing methods
 A set of files would have been generated, one of them being the adapter itself.

 ### 3.1 Contract factories and types
 The next steps involve adding implementation details to the adapter.
-For that, it might be necessary to add new contract ABIs to create factories that allow a type safe approach to interacting with those contracts.
-In order to do so, drop a json file with the abi for each contract in the `contracts/abis` folder of your protocol (e.g. `src/adapters/your-protocol-id/contracts/abis`).
+For that, it might be necessary to add new contract ABIs to create factories that allow a type-safe approach to interacting with those contracts.
+In order to do so, drop a JSON file with the ABI for each contract in the `contracts/abis` folder of your protocol (e.g., `src/adapters/your-protocol-id/contracts/abis`).

-After that, run the following command to generate contract factories that can be imported afterwards.
+After that, run the following command to generate contract factories that can be imported afterward.
 ```
 npm run build-types
 ```